 Don’t worry.
 You’ve backed them up.
 Plus, you can still see the last up to 1,000 photos right on your iPhone through Photo Stream.
 So, if you are out and about and want to show someone a picture you took last week, it will be there, waiting for you in Photo Stream.

-How to save space by turning Photo Stream off
+How to save space by turning My Photo Stream off

 Step 2: Toggle “My Photo Stream” to off.
-You can also toggle the “Shared Photo Streams” to off.
+You can also toggle the “iCloud Photo Sharing” to off.

 Now that your iPhone has been cleaned out a bit, you have room to add more apps, movies, music, and whatever you like to store on your iOS device.